UTexas

 Topic 8: Development and Evolution.
 Three lecture hours a week for one semester.

 BIO 384K.
-Ecology, Evolution, and Behavior.
+Topics in Ecology, Evolution, and Behavior.

 Basic concepts and methods of laboratory and field analysis in various fields of biology; systematics and ecology of natural populations.
 Lectures, conference discussions, and laboratory work, depending on topic.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser; additional prerequisites vary with the topic.